neuro-conda/neuro-conda/README.md

 - [pynwb](https://pynwb.readthedocs.io)
 - [spikeinterface](https://spikeinterface.readthedocs.io)

 More neuroscience tools will be added in the future.
+Please open an issue or pull request if you'd like a specfic package.

 Other non-neuroscience includes are (see [the environment files](/envs) for details)
 - [dask](https://www.dask.org)
 - [esi-acme](https://esi-acme.readthedocs.io)
 - [jupyter](https://jupyter.org)

+neuro-conda is inspired by similar projects at the [Ernst Strüngmann Institute for Neuroscience](https://github.com/esi-neuroscience/esi-conda), [University of Cambridge](https://github.com/jooh/neuroconda) and [NeuroDesk](https://www.neurodesk.org) providing easy-to-install Python environments for neuroscience.

 ## Fresh installation